Telshe Yeshiva: Rabbi Eliezer Gordon

 In 1883, Eliezer Gordon was appointed as the chief rabbi of the town of Telz and in 1884, rosh yeshiva (dean) of the yeshiva.
-A student of Yisrael Salanter, he had been a maggid shiur (lecturer) in Salanter's yeshiva. and a rabbi in Kelm, and for a brief time in Slabodka (a suburb of Kaunas/Kovno).
+A student of Yisrael Salanter, he had been a maggid shiur (lecturer) in Salanter's yeshiva, and a rabbi in Kelm, with a short stint in Slabodka (a suburb of Kaunas/Kovno).
 The yeshiva eventually became one of the largest in Imperial Russia.
-Gordon added his son-in-law, Yosef Leib Bloch, to the faculty and in 1885 he hired Shimon Shkop.
+Gordon added his son-in-law, Yosef Leib Bloch, to the faculty, and in 1885, he hired Shimon Shkop.

-In 1894 the yeshiva moved from its Telz community-provided building into a new facility.
-That year it added a new subject of study, mussar (Jewish ethics).
+In 1894, the yeshiva moved from its Telz community-provided building into a new facility.
+That year, it added a new subject of study, mussar (Jewish ethics).
 Ben Zion Kranitz was hired for a new faculty position: mussar mashgiach (teacher of ethics).
 In 1897 Gordon hired Leib Chasman, who instituted a very strict mussar regime in the yeshiva which many students opposed.

 In 1902, Shkop left to become the rabbi of Breinsk, Lithuania.
 In 1905 Chaim Rabinowitz joined the yeshiva.

 In 1910, while fundraising for the yeshiva in London, Gordon died of a heart attack.